milevk2/Solar_System_Three.js/README.md

     let documentDeltaY = 0;
 3. **function isWheeling(e)** - gets documentDeltaY and passes it to the documentDeltaY variable in the outer scope; also changes isWheeLing = true;
 4.  const clock = new Clock();
-    let deltaTime; //self explanatory
+    let deltaTime; - self explanatory
-5. **const animate = ()** - the game/scene loop; it returns if nameLabels are not loaded (yet);
+5. **animate()** - the game/scene loop; it returns if nameLabels are not loaded (yet);
 6. if (pause.value == true) pauses the scene (on mouse click);
 7. if (isWheeLing == true) calls cameraMainFunction(deltaTime, documentDeltaY);
 8. if (cameraControls !== null) calls cameraControls.update(); // update controls only if orbitcontrols have been initialized
 9.  calls cameraAutoRotate(deltaTime);
 10. calls rotateSelf([galaxy, moon, sun, ...planets], deltaTime) to spin the passed objects around themselves;
 11. calls rotatePivot([moon, ...planets], deltaTime);to rotate the passed objects around their pivots;
 12. calls resetVisualEffects([moon, ...planets]); to reset the visual effects of the passed objects;
 13. calls  pointNameLabelToCamera([...planets]) to make sure the nameLabels are always fliped to camera for readability.
 14. sets documentDeltaY = 0;  -- zeroing out the deltaY, otherwise the cameraMainFunction will continue affecting the camera position;
 15. sets isWheeLing = false;  -- just like the above comment - I want to be sure there won't be any side effects;
 16. calls rayCast() in order to intercept objects;
 17. planetRenderer.render(scene, camera) - self explanatory; render is alwats last after all transformations;